Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: The Concentration Bound

 FPP was originally developed by Hammersley and Welsh~\cite{hammersley1965first} in 1965 and then further developed especially by Kesten in 1986 \cite{kesten1980critical, kesten1986aspects, kesten1993speed}.
 It is a mathematical model to describe the flow of a fluid through a random medium.
 A non-negative random variable $t_i$, defined as the passage time of an edge $e_i$, is placed at each nearest-neighbor edge of the grid defined on $\mathbb{Z}^d$.
 The collection $\{t_i\}$ is assumed to be independent, identically distributed with a common distribution $F$.
 The random variable $t_i$ is interpreted as the time or the cost needed to traverse edge $e_i$.
 The basic problem is to asymptotically describe the set of nodes that have been visited by a given time, when a fluid starts traversing the edges from the node at the origin.
 FPP on the nodes of the lattice can also be defined along the same lines, when passage times are assigned to nodes instead of edges. \

-The beauty of Kesten's approach in developing a concentration bound for FPP, is that he uses a martingale representation for the difference between the spreading time and its mean that is independent of the underlying geometrical structure of the process.
+The beauty of Kesten's approach in developing a concentration bound for FPP, is that he uses a martingale representation for the difference between the first passage time of any node and its mean that is independent of the underlying geometrical structure of the process.
 We exploit such a property in our proof.